rfl-urbaniak/LegalProbabilismBNs/_drafts/BNs.md

 The first step is by the chain rule.
 The second is by the Markov condition and the fact that we employed an ancestral ordering.
 The third one uses .
 This ends the proof.

+Now, why does the product of CPTs yield a joint probability distribution satisfying the Markov condition, if we’re dealing with discrete RVs?